slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - the seduction of pessimism: optimism sounds like a sales pitch. pessimism sounds like someone trying to help you.
 - organisms that treat threats as more urgent than oportunities have a better chance to survive and reproduce.
 - entrepreneurs are inherently optimistic beacuse they are rewarded by being optimistic.
 Intelectuals for being pessimistic.
+- worry gives small things a big shadow -- swedish proverb
+> *"Both optimists and pessimists contribute to society.
+The optimist invents the aeroplane, the pessimist the parachute."
+-- George Bernard Shaw*
 -->

 > *"The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails."